BrandonXLF/email-auth/readme.txt

 Email Auth allows you to configure the DKIM selector, SPF, DMARC, bounce address, from address, and reply-to address of emails sent by WordPress through the default PHPMailer.

+=  DKIM Selector =

+Create, upload, download, and delete private and public keys for use with DKIM with an intuitive interface.
+Configure emails to use a DKIM selector and configure which domain should be used with DKIM.

+= SPF =

+Create a new SPF record for your envelope domain, validate an existing record, or view recommendations for how to improve your SPF configuration.

+= DMARC =

+Validate your DMARC DNS record settings and view comments about your current configuration.

+= Bounce Address =

+Set your bounce address to ensure emails are being sent from the right domain to avoid having your emails rejected or marked as spam.

+= From Address and Reply-To Address =

+Set the address and name emails are sent from along with the address replies should be sent to.

 == Installation ==

 = Requirements =